Research: Resistance Training to Failure Leads to Less Muscle Hypertrophy Than Sub-Maximal Training

-And although we think of training to failure as “training hard” there’s mounting evidence to suggest we may not have to to achieve optimal gains.
+And although we think of training to failure as “training hard” there’s mounting evidence to suggest we may not have to in order to achieve optimal gains.

 So it’s interesting to see recent research from a group in Tennessee, USA that challenges this long-held belief.

 Let’s have a look at what they found and what it means for us and our resistance-based training regimes.